ChalmersGU-data-structure-courses/dsabook/src/markdown/02-analysis-part-1/03-comparing-algorithms.md

 $c$ might be.
-Nor are we concerned with the time required to increment variable $i$ because this must be done for each value in the array, or the time for the actual assignment when a larger value is found, or the little bit of extra time taken to initialize `currlarge`.
+Nor are we concerned with the time required to increment variable $i$ because this must be done for each value in the array, or the time for the actual assignment when a larger value is found, or the little bit of extra time taken to initialize `pos`.
 We just want a reasonable approximation for the time taken to execute the algorithm.
 The total time to run `largest` is therefore approximately $cn$, because we must make $n$ comparisons, with each comparison costing $c$ time.
 We